 Size & Growth

-Rocket flower may attain a height of 2′ feet and a spread of approximately 1 ½’ feet.
+The Red Hot Rocket flower is easy to grow and may attain a height of 2′ feet and a spread of approximately 1 ½’ feet.

 There are also dwarf cultivars growing only about half an inch tall and giant cultivars attaining a height of 6’ feet tall.

 The red hot poker has flower spikes with a bottle-brush shape.

 They are usually broader at the top and tapering at the base.

 The red and yellow flowers stand at the top of a tall, bare stem.